Baked Cauliflower Wings

 4. Then taste the buffalo sauce and judge yourself if it has too much heat.
 I didn’t think so, but everyone’s taste is different.
 This is where you can adjust the heat to the sauce, adding more honey, if desired.

-You can replace real butter with vegan butter and please all the vegans in the house!
+QUICK NOTE: You can replace real butter with “vegan butter” and please all the vegans in the house!

-5. Next, transfer the cauliflower into a medium-size mixing bowl and pour the buffalo sauce into the bowl.
+5. Next, transfer the cauliflower into a medium-sized mixing bowl and pour the buffalo sauce into the bowl.
 Toss the cauliflower until the sauce coats all the florets.

 6. Transfer back to the same baking or roasting pan.